system-zero/system-zero/data/docs/la.md

   # The language supports a mechanism, where the current value, becomes the
   # first argument to the next function in the chain, or the last result value.

-  # As it evaluates only single expressions, and because the first value is
-  # copied at the begining of the sequence, it should not have side affects:

   var r = ar: len () # => 3
   # Here what is assigned is the length of the array value.
 The len() function
   # it takes an object argument.
 In this case the `ar' value is pushed to the